devluxor/common-sense-guide-to-dsa/06_optimizing_for_optimistic_scenarios.md

 ## Insertion Sort

 We've encountered two different sorting algorithms: Bubble Sort and Selection Sort.
 Both have efficiencies of _O(N<sup>2</sup>)_, but Selection Sort is actually twice as fast.
-The next sorting algorithm, Insertion Sort, will reveal the power of analyzing scenarios beyound the worst case.
+The next sorting algorithm, Insertion Sort, will reveal the power of analyzing scenarios beyond the worst case.

 Insertion Sort consists of the following steps: